Intercontinental Exchange Inc. (ICE) Just Got Our Attention

 ICE’s Market Performance

-ICE stocks went up by 4.52% for the week, with a monthly jump of 9.23% and a quarterly performance of 11.60%, while its annual performance rate touched 17.57%.
-The volatility ratio for the week stands at 1.68% while the volatility levels for the past 30 days are set at 1.97% for Intercontinental Exchange Inc..
-The simple moving average for the period of the last 20 days is 7.80% for ICE stocks with a simple moving average of 16.19% for the last 200 days.
+ICE stocks went down by -2.33% for the week, with a monthly jump of 9.56% and a quarterly performance of 7.14%, while its annual performance rate touched 17.19%.
+The volatility ratio for the week stands at 1.58% while the volatility levels for the past 30 days are set at 1.56% for Intercontinental Exchange Inc..
+The simple moving average for the period of the last 20 days is 2.61% for ICE stocks with a simple moving average of 12.96% for the last 200 days.

 Analysts’ Opinion of ICE